ariu-m/xgboost_crossvalidation_Aref/README.md

 note:

-every parameter start with `cv_` become a parameter for crossvalidation method and it not limited to the below parametrs.
+every parameter start with `cv_` become a parameter for crossvalidation method and it not limited to the below parameters.

-every parameter start with `split_` become a parameter for train_test_split method and it not limited to the below parametrs.
+every parameter start with `split_` become a parameter for train_test_split method and it not limited to the below parameters.

 #### configuration